itseez3d/metaperson/docs/business-integration/getting_started.md

 ---
-sidebar_label: 'Getting started'
+sidebar_label: 'Getting Started'
 sidebar_position: 1
 description: "Get started with MetaPerson Creator: create an account, integrate the avatar builder into your app, and let users generate 3D avatars from a single selfie."
 slug: /getting_started
 ---
-# Getting started
+# Getting Started

 ## Account

-To start using MetaPerson Creator, simply create an account on [our website](https://accounts.avatarsdk.com).
+To start using **MetaPerson Creator**, simply create an account on [our website](https://accounts.avatarsdk.com).
-By doing so, you'll gain access to our [free trial](https://avatarsdk.com/pricing-cloud/) of the Pro plan, which offers all our advanced features and the ability to create and customize MetaPerson avatars.
+By doing so, you'll gain access to the [free trial](https://avatarsdk.com/pricing-cloud/) of the Pro plan, which offers all our advanced features and the ability to create and customize MetaPerson avatars.

-## Developer credentials
+## Developer Credentials

-Before you can authorize MetaPerson Creator to integrate into your website or application, you need to generate developer credentials in your profile.
-This is a simple process; you can do it by visiting the developer credentials page on [our website](https://accounts.avatarsdk.com/developer/#web-api).
+Before you can integrate **MetaPerson Creator** into your website or application, you need to generate developer credentials in your profile.
+This is a simple process — just visit the [developer credentials page](https://accounts.avatarsdk.com/developer/#web-api).

-Once you're on the developer page, you'll need to create a new application to get your "App Client ID" and "App Client Secret" values.
-These values are required for integrating MetaPerson Creator into your website or application.
-For this purpose, you need to enter any name in the "Application name" field and press the "SUBMIT" button.
+On the developer page, you'll need to create a new application to obtain your **App Client ID** and **App Client Secret** values.
+To do this, enter a name in the **Application name** field and click the **SUBMIT** button.

 ![](./img/application.png)

-After the application is created, it will show your "App Client ID" and "App Client Secret" values.
+Once the application is created, your **App Client ID** and **App Client Secret** values will be displayed.

 ![](./img/credentials.png)

-With your developer credentials, you can integrate MetaPerson Creator into your website or application and create custom avatars for your users.
-Our [support team](mailto:support@avatarsdk.com) is always available to assist you if you need help or have questions.
+With your developer credentials, you can integrate **MetaPerson Creator** into your website or application and start creating custom avatars for your users.

+## Support

+Have a question or need help?
+Contact us at [support@avatarsdk.com](mailto:support@avatarsdk.com) — our team is always available to assist you.